malvinlh/persona-3-reload-review-website/README.md

 # persona-3-reload-review-website
-Proyek akhir kelas Belajar Dasar Pemrograman Web pada Dicoding
+Final Project of the Belajar Dasar Pemrograman Web course on Dicoding Indonesia.